raganwald/raganwald.github.com/_posts/2016-04-15-laziness-is-a-virtue.md

 But this is not always the case.
 The functions `compact` and `existingValues` both quack like ducks that operate on lists, but one is lazy and the other is not.
 "Duck typing" does not and cannot capture difference between a function that assures laziness and another that assures eagerness.

 Many other things work this way, for example escaped and unescaped strings.
 Or obfuscated and native IDs.
-To distinguish between things that have the same interfaces, but also have semantic or other contractural differences, we need actual types and tooling that can check for consistency.
+To distinguish between things that have the same interfaces, but also have semantic or other contractural differences, we need *types*.

-In summary, JavaScript does allow us to program in multiple styles.
-We can use objects.
-Or functions.
-We can use laziness.
-Or eager evaluation.
-But those styles do not always mix properly, and "duck typing" does not help us the way that a fully typed language would.

-But it doesn't stop us, either!
+We need to ensure that our programs work with each of the types, using the correct operations, even if the incorrect operations are also "duck compatible" and appear to work at first glance.

 ---

 ### notes